In this section:

 Tax Credit Office

-Once the Tax Credit Office has received your form or letter, they'll write to tell you:
+Once the Tax Credit Office has received your form or letter, they'll write to tell you what'll happen next.
+They will continue to recover the overpayment whilst they look at the details of your dispute.

 The Tax Credit Office looks at whether you have met certain responsibilities, and whether they have too.
 For example, they check that:

-The Tax Credit Office may write off some or all of your overpayment if you met all your responsibilities - but they didn’t meet theirs.
-For example, if they did not act on a change of circumstances you told them about within one month, or gave you incorrect advice.
+The Tax Credit Office may write off some or all of your overpayment if you met all your responsibilities - but they didn't meet theirs.
+For example, if you told them about a change of circumstances but they did not deal with it within one month, or gave you incorrect advice.

 If you told the Tax Credit Office you couldn't check your award notice or bank payments because of exceptional circumstances, you might not have to pay back an overpayment.
 For example, if you or a family member were seriously ill in hospital.